-MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health. Δ For the highest monthly level detected, there were 0 positive samples out of 952 samples taken prior to 3-31-16.
+Only 19 of the 1,986 samples taken after 4-1-16 tested positive for total coliform; however 0 tested positive for E. coli.

-- ▲ For the highest monthly level detected, there were only 6 positive samples out of 332 samples taken.
-MWS immediately responded by resampling above, at, and below where the positive samples had been collected and all the results were negative. - We met the treatment technique requirement for total organic carbon. - Note: THM and HAA were calculated using 3 quarters of 2014 and 1 quarter of 2015 per TDEC requirement.
+We met the treatment technique requirement for TOC and Total Coliform (beginning 4-1-16).

-Lead Levels " If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+1 of 71 samples exceeded the Action Level.
+MWS immediately responded by resampling where the positive sample had been collected and the results were below AL. Lead Levels " If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Metro Water Services is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your drinking water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available form the Safe Drinking Water Hotline or at http://www.epa.gov/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available form the Safe Drinking Water Hotline or at www.epa.gov/lead.